Rigel Protocol (RGP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rigel Protocol Historical Price

-According to the latest data gathered on Rigel Protocol live price page, the current price of Rigel Protocol is 0.00538841USD.
-The circulating supply of Rigel Protocol(RGP) is 900.00K RGP , giving it a market capitalization of $4.85K.
+According to the latest data gathered on Rigel Protocol live price page, the current price of Rigel Protocol is 0.00573701USD.
+The circulating supply of Rigel Protocol(RGP) is 900.00K RGP , giving it a market capitalization of $5.16K.

 The Rigel Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RGP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.